linkedin/rest.li/src/annotation_processor.md

     - [A common application of overriding annotation using PathSpec](#a-common-application-of-overriding-annotation-using-pathspec)
   - [Use the schema annotation processor](#use-the-schema-annotation-processor)

 This page introduces a generic schema annotation processing tool in Rest.li.
-Before reading this, it is recommended readers be familiar with the concept of [PathSpec](/rest.li/pathspec) in Rest.li.
+Before reading this, it is recommended that readers be familiar with the concept of [PathSpec](/rest.li/pathspec) in Rest.li.

 ## Annotating Pegasus Schemas
 In Rest.li, schema authors are able to add annotations using '@' sytnax to schema fields or the schema itself.